An official website of the United States government

 Ready, Relevant Learning Integrated Content Development

-For Ready Relevant Learning (RRL) to meet the real-world performance needs of our Navy, we rely on feedback from fleet leaders and Sailors.
-If YOU have a recommendation on how the MyNavy HR RRL team can improve its practices or if you have a good RRL story to share, please submit feedback using the form below or to the email address at netc-pao@us.navy.mil.
+For Career Training Continuum (CTC) to meet the real-world performance needs of our Navy, we rely on feedback from fleet leaders and Sailors.
+If you have a recommendation on how the CTC team can improve its practices or if you have a CTC good news story to share, please submit feedback using the form below or to the email address at netc-pao@us.navy.mil.
 The name and email address fields are optional in the form below so feedback can be submitted anonymously if desired.

 Guidance-Card-Icon Dept-Exclusive-Card-Icon